ConstanzaSchibber/constanzaschibber.github.io/aboutme.md

 layout: page
 ---

 I am a Postdoctoral Fellow in Political Methodology and Data Science at the University of Virginia.
 I recently received a PhD in Political Science at Washington University in Saint Louis.
-How political institutions affect the correspondence between the policies that citizens and representatives desire and the outcomes that democratic governments produce is the core concern that motivates my research agenda.
-My work incorporates Bayesian statistics, hierarchical modeling, and the measurement of complex concepts using latent-trait models.
+In a nutshell, my research uses Bayesian statistics to uncover the effects of political institutions on elite and citizen behavior.
+I have a particular interest in the measurement of complex concepts, the analysis of multilevel data structures, and the application of texts-as-data.